 Culturally Rooted PROGRAmming

-Focused on community development, youth empowerment and national movement building, culturally rooted programming.
+Focused on community development, youth empowerment and national movement building, we have piloted numerous culturally rooted programs.

 TECHNICAL ASSISTANCE & TRAINING

-Nearly 1500 artists and culture bearers have attended our trainings, taught by our network of hundreds of certified artist and business coaches.
+Nearly 1500 Native artists and culture bearers have attended our trainings, taught by our network of of certified artist and business coaches.

 how we work